General

 6 Phrases That Are Killing Christian Marriages Today

-Marriage, a sacred covenant between two individuals, is highly esteemed in Christianity.
-However, despite its sanctity, Christian marriages can face significant challenges.
-Often, these challenges are exacerbated by the words spouses use with each other.
-This post delves into some of the common phrases that can harm Christian marriages and offers insights supported by Bible verses to help couples navigate their relationships with love and grace.
+Marriage, a sacred covenant between two people, is highly esteemed in Christianity.
+However, despite its sanctity, Christian marriages can face significant obstacles.
+Often, these challenges are exacerbated by the words couples use with each other.
+This post delves into some of the common phrases that can harm Christian marriages and offers insights backed by Bible verses to help couples navigate their relationships with love and grace.

 Phrases That Are Killing Christian Marriages